Canon 50mm F1.2 LTM lens Review

 any traditional Leica Screw Mount camera.
 To use this lens on the Leica M mount then an adapter is required to convert from LTM to Leica M mount.
 It is a simple type of adapter and there are many offerings but to allow the lens work flawlessly with great calibration then a well-machined adapter is necessary.
 I highly recommend buying the genuine Voigtlander or Novoflex LTM to M adapter as they are extremely well-built and will not incur any "loose play" like the cheaper eBay adapters.

-Im conclusion, it is an amazing lens that can be had for a relatively cheap price that works like a charm on any Leica rangefinder camera.
+It is an amazing lens that can be had for a relatively cheap price that works like a charm on any Leica rangefinder camera.
 Most importantly, it is a fun lens to shoot withand offers a very unique rendering.